OrganicityEu/organicityeu.github.io/docs/tools/sensinact/index.md

 </tr>
 </table>

-To start the application, simply double click on the START resource.
+To start the application, simply double click on the `START` resource.
 This will launch the start action, which will run the script.

 ![Eclipse sensiNact application startup](images/app-startup.png)

 The figure shows that the application is up and running on the server.
 The studio can be used to check if the application has the expected behavior, by querying the resources.
-The studio can also be shutted down, since the applications are executed on the gateway, which will be presented in paragraph 4.3 (Eclipse sensiNact Gateway).
+The studio can also be shutted down, since the applications are executed on the gateway.

 ### Conclusion